 - Strong winds

-These conditions will increase our wildfire risk, and overall, wildfires are expected to occur more often and increase in severity.
-Additionally, as suburban areas encroach on wild lands, more communities in California are at risk from wildfires.
+These conditions increase the frequency and intensity of California wildfires.
+As suburban areas continue to encroach on wild lands, additional communities in California are at risk from wildfires.

 Eye and respiratory illness

 Wildfire smoke increases the risk for eye and respiratory illness, and this risk may continue after the smoke subsides because of injury to eye and lung tissues.

 Wildfires have a significant impact on our health even after the fires are put out.
 A fire has a lasting impact on mental health from the traumatic stress of experiencing the loss of a community, home, or loved ones during a wildfire.
 These disasters have a long recovery time.